-Coach Jocelyn is a former collegiate gymnast (Penn State) and brings her gymnastics knowledge and experience to her role as assistant Level 4 Coach.
+Coach Jocelyn is a former collegiate gymnast (University of Pennsylvania) and brings her gymnastics knowledge and experience to her role as assistant Level 4 Coach.
 Coach Jocelyn is the parent of two gymnasts and provides a bridge for parents and athletes entering the competitive arena.

 WOMEN’S XCEL COACHES:

 Shirlene is a former High School gymnast and a graduate of the University of Washington.
 After graduation, she taught High School business classes and was also a dance instructor at a dance studio.
 Shirlene started coaching at Metropolitan Gymnastics in 2000 as a coach and then director of the compulsory team.
 She is now director and head coach of Metropolitan’s new Xcel team.
 She is really enjoying this new program and the Xcel team has been quite successful winning one State Team Championship and four Second Place Team Championships.
 They have also won many AA, Vault, Bars, Beam, and Floor State Championships.
 Her goal for the program is to keep growing, improving, and having fun.

 Coach Bailey brings her lifelong experience as a competitive gymnast to her role as a coach at Metropolitan.
 She competed in Washington state before moving to California.
 She was a cheerleader for two years while enrolled at North Idaho College.
 In her free time she loves to read and hang out with her family.
 We are happy to have her back in Washington!